Your No.1 Choice For Parish Notice Boards in Bacup

 Parish Notice Board Suppliers In BacupOur head office is in Kendal, The Lake District, and we have installation teams throughout Wales and this allows us to cover the entire mainland UK including Bacup.
 So get in touch with us at Noticeboard Online and make an enquiry today.
 In addition to your Parish Noticeboard being made from only premium components, it will help you portray the warmth, professionalism, and hospitality of your Parish.

 Parish Notice Board Installation In Bacup, Lancashire

-Bacup ( BAY-kəp,) is a town in the Rossendale Borough in Lancashire, England, in the South Pennines close to Lancashire’s boundaries similar to West Yorkshire and Greater Manchester.
-The town is in the Rossendale Valley and the upper Irwell Valley, 3.5 miles (5.6 km) east of Rawtenstall, 6.4 miles (10.3 km) north of Rochdale, and 7 miles (11 km) south of Burnley.
+Bacup ( BAY-kəp,) is a town in the Rossendale Borough in Lancashire, England, in the South Pennines near to Lancashire’s boundaries in imitation of West Yorkshire and Greater Manchester.
+The town is in the Rossendale Valley and the upper Irwell Valley, 4 miles (6.4 km) east of Rawtenstall, 6 miles (9.7 km) north of Rochdale, and 7 miles (11 km) south of Burnley.
 At the 2011 Census, Bacup had a population of 13,323.